 1. Having a Sedentary Lifestyle

 It’s fine to spend some days on the couch watching TV and napping.
-But if you are becoming a couch potato every day, things need to change.
+But if you become a couch potato every day, things need to change.
 Research shows that a sedentary lifestyle has a negative effect on mental health, raising the risk for depression, anxiety and chronic stress.

 Work on incorporating more activity into your daily routine.
 Exercise provides many health benefits, and it can help you fight stress.
 Keep in mind that you’re not limited to cardio workouts at the gym.
-You can swim, practice yoga, take a kickboxing class, and so on.
+You can swim, practice yoga, take a kickboxing class, etc.

 2. Spending Too Much Time on Social Media